OWASP/www-policy/operational/events.md

 - Committee meetings: a free and regularly scheduled meeting of voting members of a Committee, and supported by our community
 - Board meetings: a public general or public or private special meeting held by the Board of Directors.

-These meeting types do not require budgets or event pre-approval as long as they do not charge fees and follow the Expenses policy.
+These meeting types do not require budgets or event pre-approval as long as they do not charge fees, seek sponsorships, and expenses within Expense policy limits.

 ## Community